PlaceOS/docs/how-to/integrate-o365.md

 ---
-title: Deploy AWS Fargate on Modular CloudFormation Stacks
-description: Deployment guide for PlaceOS on Modular AWS CloudFormation templates.
+title: Microsoft Office365 Integration
+description: How to integrate PlaceOS with Office365
 ---

-# Microsoft Office365

 PlaceOS integrates with Microsoft Office 365 via [Graph API](https://docs.microsoft.com/en-us/graph/overview).
 An Azure Active Directory admin must use Azure Portal to create an "App Registration" for PlaceOS.